Colleges and accommodation

 Students looking for private accommodation should refer to the Oxford SU Living Out Guide.

 Your College will endeavour to offer a suitable catering service within current restrictions with an emphasis on supporting students with access to cooked meals in a socially-distanced setting.
 Where dining halls are open it will be with a reduced capacity to allow appropriate social distancing.
 You may have to book a time to dine.
 Your College may also offer a takeaway option to eat in your room or other communal areas.
 Staff will be well briefed, wear personal protective equipment when serving and there will be hand sanitising facilities available on entry to catering and communal areas.
 In most cases payments will be cashless.

 If you are living in a Household, your College may allow you to dine together in Hall without the need for social distancing but that will depend on the spaces they have available.

 Bars and cafes

 If your College has a café, you should expect it to be takeaway only.
-When they are open for seated service you should expect capacity to be reduced and social distancing to be observed.
+When they are open again for seated service you should expect capacity to be reduced and social distancing to be observed.
 Menus and service styles may be different.

 University graduate accommodation